 There is a comprehensive report on the bell restoration carried out during 2014/15 in the February edition of the Church Magazine.

-St Marys’ offers the opportunity for players of all instruments and abilities to take part in the all age service each month at 10:00am.
+St Marys’ offers the opportunity for players of all instruments and abilities to take part in the all age service each month.

 If you are interested in joining in please contact Ken Kingwell on 01752 335702.